-Federal Budget/Fiscal Cliff/Sequestration.
-The on-going debate in Washington regarding the "fiscal cliff" (the term to describe the mix of \$607 billion in U.S. taxes and spending that expired on December 31, 2012) and sequestration (automatic cuts intended to ensure a \$1.2 trillion deficit reduction through 2021)-threatens to adversely impact counties.
-While some programs are not subject to the sequestration process, including many of importance to the County such as Medicaid, Temporary Assistance to Needy Families (TANF), Title IV-E Foster Care and Adoption Assistance, Supplemental Nutrition Assistance Program (SNAP), and Child Support Enforcement; other federally funded programs, such as Workforce Investment Act programs, Ryan White HIV/AIDS grants, Section 8 housing vouchers, Byrne Justice Assistance grants, and State Criminal Alien Assistance Program could be affected and their funding reduced if a long-term deal is not reached.
+While some programs are not subject to the budget/deficit decrease, including many of importance to the County such as Medicaid, Temporary Assistance to Needy Families (TANF), Title IV-E Foster Care and Adoption Assistance, Supplemental Nutrition Assistance Program (SNAP), and Child Support Enforcement.
+Other domestic discretionary programs are: Workforce Investment Act programs, Ryan White HIV/AIDS grants, Section 8 housing vouchers, Byrne Justice Assistance grants, and State Criminal Alien Assistance Program.

-While the passage of the American Taxpayer Relief Act of 2012 on January 2, 2013 extends the Bush-era tax cuts and delays about \$110 billion in across-the-board spending cuts, it has set up another showdown in the coming months over sequestration, the debt ceiling, tax and entitlement reform, and a long-term solution to the nation's debt and deficits.
-Delays in reaching Congressional consensus on tax and spending policies will harm the country's modest economic recovery.
-As a result, the County supports a balanced approach to addressing the budget deficit and avoiding sequestration cuts in order to protect the County's key safety net programs.
+While passage of a current budget/deficit reduction/appropriations deal in mid to late January 2014 will scope the rest of the federal fiscal year's spending reductions, it likely will kick the long term solution can down the road for the national debt ceiling, tax and entitlement reform, as well as a long-term plan to balance the nation's debt debt and revenue.
+Each delay in reaching Congressional consensus on tax and spending policies, which led to a federal government shutdown in 2013, could harm the nation's economic recovery.
+As a result, the County supports a balanced approach to addressing the budget deficit and avoiding across-the-board sequestration cuts in order to protect the County's key safety net programs.

 Medicaid.
 As one of the big three federal entitlement programs, Medicaid will inevitably be a target for savings in the any future Congressional negotiations.
 The federal Medicaid program provides the critical funding for health care safety net, reimbursing providers and hospitals for what would otherwise be unreimbursed medical care.
-The County will oppose efforts to cut Medicaid, including implementation of a block grant, institution of a blended FMAP rate, cuts to Disproportionate Share Hospital funding and cuts that could negatively impact the implementation and success of the Affordable Care Act in 2014.
+Any substantial cuts to Medicaid would reduce patient access to services and decreased funding to the San Mateo County Medical Center at the same time the County is implementing the Affordable Care Act.
+The County will oppose efforts to cut Medicaid, including implementation of a block grant, and institution of a blended FMAP rate, and urges alternative funding mechanisms to meet the critical goal of establishing balance in the federal budget.

 Health Care Reform Implementation.
-The County will advocate for full funding for its administration and programs, specifically comprehensive primary care, mental health and substance abuse treatment, among others.
+The County supports full funding for its administration and programs, specifically comprehensive primary care, mental health and substance abuse treatment, among others.